Family of deceased rejects ‘gambling brawl’ theory, says probe misleading

 Vinay, 26, had died allegedly after a brawl between him and his three friends over a game of cards.
 But the deceased’s brother alleged that one Ankit had a problem with Vinay and the minister’s son too was linked to the murder

-LUCKNOW The family of Vinay Srivastava, 26, who died of gunshot wound at the house of union minister Kaushal Kishore’s son on Friday, expressed dissatisfaction over police probe into the incident, alleging it was intended to conceal the truth.
+LUCKNOW The family of Vinay Srivastava, 26, who was found dead with gunshot wound at the house of union minister Kaushal Kishore on Friday, expressed dissatisfaction over police probe into the incident, alleging it was intended to conceal the truth.

 However, the deceased’s brother, Vikas Srivastava, in a video statement, alleged that the police probe was misleading.
 He said: “Ankit had a problem with my brother and the minister’s son Vikas Kishore too is associated with the murder.”

-“The flight ticket of the minister’s son that he posted on Facebook should also be investigated.
+“The flight ticket of the minister’s son that was posted on Facebook should also be investigated.
 I request the CM to order a SIT investigation into the case,” said Vikas Srivastava.

 Speaking to HT, he said, “When I reached the spot, there were no alcohol bottles and playing cards.
-The news of card games (gambling) and boozing is not true.
-After losing my brother, we are undergoing trauma.
-The police have assured us of fair investigation.
-But if they fail to come up with anything concrete, we will file another FIR,” he added.
+The news of card games (gambling) and boozing is not true,” he added.